Best Phlebotomy Schools in North Carolina

 • Check if the program offers evening or weekend classes if you have a job.

-• Speak with recent graduates about their experience and job placement results.
+• Speak with recent graduates about their experience and career services results.

 • Make sure you’re up-to-date on vaccinations and health screenings-most clinical sites require them.